University Medical Library

 For help with descriptive or statistical evaluation (meta-analysis), and data interpretation, see the DKF website.

-Depending on what we supported you with, we write the corresponding sections in the Methods and Results according to PRISMA.
-For publication in fully "Gold" open access journals, article processing charges (APCs) can be covered by the Publication Fund of the University of Basel.
+Depending on what we supported you with, we write the corresponding sections in the Methods and Results according to PRISMA, in particular PRISMA-S. For publication in fully "Gold" open access journals, article processing charges (APCs) can be covered by the Publication Fund of the University of Basel.
 An overview of predatory open access journals is provided here.

 On request, we also process mediated searches for study types other than Systematic Reviews.